-Figure 2.136 Static IP Multicast Setting Webpage
+Figure 2.133 Static IP Multicast Setting Webpage

-An example of an entry of IP multicast group is shown in Figure 2.137 where there is an existing IP Multicast Address of 224.2.3.4 which belongs to VLAN 1 and has port number 2, 3, and 6 in the group.
+An example of an entry of IP multicast group is shown in Figure 2.134where there is an existing IP Multicast Address of 224.2.3.4 which belongs to VLAN 1 and has port number 2, 3, and 6 in the group.
 The following procedures outline how to add a new IP multicast group.
-For example, an IP multicast group address is 224.1.1.1 and the joining ports are Port1, Port2 and Port5 with VLAN =1.
+For example, an IP multicast group address is 224.1.1.1 and the joining ports are Port1, Port2 and Port5 with VLAN=1.

-- First, the users should enter the IP = 224.1.1.1 in the IP Multicast Address column. - Then, the users should enter the VLAN ID = 1 in the VLAN ID (VID) column. - Then, while holding the "Ctrl" key on the keyboard, click on all corresponding port numbers under the Join Port column (Port1, Port2, and Port5 in this example) to select which port(s) will join in the IP multicast group. - Finally, click on the Add button.
-The IP address is then added as it shows on Figure 2.137. - To remove an existing static IP multicast address from the table, click the Remove button of that entry.
+- First, the users should enter the IP=224.1.1.1 in the IP Multicast Address column. - Then, the users should enter the VLAN ID =1 in the VLAN ID(VID) column. - Then, while holding the "Ctrl" key on the keyboard, click on all corresponding port numbers under the Join Port column (Port1, Port2, and Port5 in this example) to select which port(s) will join in the IP multicast group. - Finally, click on the button.
+The IP address is then added as it shows on Figure 2.134. - To remove an existing static IP multicast addressfrom the table, click the entry.

 These procedures are similar to the procedures for adding or removing the Unicast/Multicast MAC address explained in Section 2.8.1.
 The only difference is that the IP multicast address has the form of 224.XX.XX.XX.
-Note that IPv4 multicast address (Class D) is in between 224.0.00 and 239.255.255.255.
+Note that IPv4 multicast address (Class D) is in between 224.0.0.0 and 239.255.255.255.

-Figure 2.137 Example of Static IP Multicast Setting
+Figure 2.134Example of Static IP Multicast Setting